yidianyiko/ticktick-mcp-v2/README.md

 # TickTick MCP v2

-A Model Context Protocol (MCP) server for TickTick that enables interacting with your TickTick task management system directly through Claude and other MCP clients.
+A Model Context Protocol (MCP) server for TickTick that enables interacting with your TickTick task management system directly through Claude and other MCP clients using v2 interfaces.

+## Project Purpose

+This project addresses two key challenges in the current TickTick MCP landscape:

+1. **Complex Authentication**: The v1 interface requires overly complex authentication methods, which are not as straightforward as direct username/password authentication.

+2. **Limited API Functionality**: The official v1 API interfaces provide limited functionality and make it cumbersome to implement more complex features.
+For example, other TickTick MCP implementations cannot even retrieve tasks from the Inbox.

 ## Features